-If leave is requested to care for a child, parent, spouse or the employee him/herself with a serious health condition, there is no minimum amount of leave that must be taken.
+If leave is requested to care for a child, sibling, parent, spouse, domestic partner, grandchild, grandparent or the employee with a serious health condition, there is no minimum amount of leave that must be taken.
 However, the notice and medical certification provisions of this policy must be complied with.

 16.5.3.
 Spouses Both Employed by the City.
-In any case in which a husband and wife are both employed by the City and are both entitled to leave, the combined number of workweeks of leave to which both may be entitled may be limited to twelve (12) workweeks during a twelve (12) month period if leave is taken for the birth or placement for adoption or foster care of the employee's child (i.e., bonding leave.)
+In any case in which a connubial couple are both employed by the City and are both entitled to leave, each employee is entitled to twelve (12) workweeks during a twelve (12) month period if leave is taken for the birth or placement for adoption or foster care of the employee's child (i.e., bonding leave.)
 This limitation does not apply to any other type of leave under this policy.

-In any case in which a husband and wife both employed by the City are entitled to leave, the aggregate number of workweeks of leave to which both may be entitled may be limited to 26 workweeks during any 12-month period if leave is taken to care for a covered service member.
+In any case in which a connubial couple both employed by the City are entitled to leave, the aggregate number of workweeks of leave to which both may be entitled may be limited to 26 workweeks during any 12-month period if leave is taken to care for a covered service member.